andyarensman/shopify-tutorial/README.md

 Running Shopify app tests and checking out theme app extensions.
 This was the first Shopify test.
 No longer need app theme app extensions.
+Actual app will use the Shopify Storefront API with Metafields.

 # Shopify App Node